damilareajisafe/alx-system_engineering-devops/README.md

-Shell, basics
+This repo contains my answers to the 0x00.
+Shell, basics project

-Learning objectives include:
+The Learning objectives of the project include:
 -What is the shell?
 -Navigation
 -Looking around